terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner/README.md

 This illustrates a reference implementation of Senzing using RabbitMQ as the queue and
-PostgreSQL as the underlying database on the Amazon Elastic Container Service in EC2 mode.
+PostgreSQL as the underlying database on the Amazon Elastic Container Service (ECS) in EC2 mode.

 The instructions show how to set up a system that: